Bella Hadid: Relationships

-Religion and politics
+Religion

-When discussing her opposition to President Trump's immigration policies in 2017, Hadid shared during an interview with Porter that she is "proud to be a Muslim" while reflecting on her father's history as a refugee.
-In March 2022, during a cover story with American Vogue, Hadid revealed that she lives a spiritual lifestyle, and although her family wasn't religious, she grew up learning about Judaism and is interested in Islam.
+When discussing her opposition to President Trump's immigration policies in 2017, Hadid shared during an interview with Porter that she is "proud to be a Muslim" while reflecting on her father's history as a Palestinian refugee.
+In March 2022, during a cover story with American Vogue, Hadid revealed that she lives a spiritual lifestyle, and although her family was not religious, her friends and godparents were Jewish and she is interested in Islam.
 "I'm very spiritual, and I find that I connect with every religion," she explained.
 "There's that my-way-is-the-right-way thing in human nature, but for me it's not about my god or your god.
 I kind of just call on whoever is willing to be there for me."

+Activism

-In January 2017, Hadid attended the "No Ban, No Wall" march in New York City, saying in an interview it was her own family history that drove her to participate in the march: "I come from a really diverse background.
-I've had incredible experiences all over the world… and I've learned that we're all just people, and we all deserve respect and kindness.
-We shouldn't treat people as if they don't deserve kindness just because of their ethnicities.
-It's just not right."
-On December 8, Hadid joined protests in London against Trump's decision to move the U.S. embassy in Israel and recognize Jerusalem as the capital of Israel.
+Hadid is a long-time supporter of Palestine.
+In January 2017, Hadid attended the "No Ban, No Wall" march in New York City, saying in an interview it was her own family history that drove her to participate in the march.
+In December 2017, Hadid joined protests in London against Trump's decision to move the U.S. embassy in Israel and recognize Jerusalem as the capital of Israel.
+In October 2023, she condemned the October 7 attacks.
+Hadid and her sister Gigi donated $1 million to Palestinian aid agencies during the Gaza war.

+She participated in the Gaza war protests and called Israel's actions in the Gaza genocide.
+Hadid stated that she and her family have received death threats for their pro-Palestinian stance, saying: "I've been sent hundreds of death threats daily, my phone number has been leaked, and my family has felt to be in danger.
+But I can not be silenced any longer.
+Fear is not an option."
+In November 2023, Israeli music duo Ness & Stilla released the single "Harbu Darbu", called for her death.